 - As a dip for burritos or quesadillas.

-- This poblano sauce makes a great dip for oven roasted potato wedges.
+- This poblano sauce makes a great dip for roasted broccoli and potatoes or roasted cauliflower.

 - Serve it alongside a delicious pulled pork rice bowl.